Michail-Marakis/Michail-Marakis/README.md

 The technologies listed above are demonstrated through the pinned repositories below.

-I've also built a [2D adventure game](https://github.com/Michail-Marakis/CityRush), an [A*-based Sokoban solver for challenging puzzles](https://github.com/Michail-Marakis/Sokoban-solver-using-A-star), and a [pharmacy warehouse management application](https://github.com/Michail-Marakis/ViaPharma).
+I've also built a [2D adventure game](https://github.com/Michail-Marakis/CityRush), and a [pharmacy warehouse management application](https://github.com/Michail-Marakis/ViaPharma).